enzolutions/generator-marionette-drupal/README.md

 $ yo marionette-drupal:view
 ```

-The command above start an interactive interface to provide a View Name to create a Marionette ItemViewand defining what **Model** will be integrate with new view, also a custom **Template** with a custom name will be created.
+The command above start an interactive interface to provide a View Name to create a Marionette ItemViewand defining what **Model** or **Collection** will be integrate with the new view, also a what **Template** will be associated with view ( a new template could be generated or choose one from templates available)

 Optionally Jasmime Test unit could be created for new Model.